 Durability Narrative

 After the bonding hiccups of the V-Core, Vatic doubled down on quality control.
-Emails from July stressed that durability is “taken as seriously as paddles costing 3x as much.”
-As of the V-Sol release, Vatic reinforced adhesives, adjusted layups, and committed to a full 1-year warranty across all models.
+In July emails, Vatic stressed that durability is “taken as seriously as paddles costing 3x as much.”
+As of the V-Sol release, Vatic said it reinforced adhesives, adjusted layups, and committed to a full 1-year warranty across all models.

 Other Notes Players Asked About